 Summary of significant accounting policies

-During the financial year, Sampo adopted the following amended standards relating to its business.
+During the financial year, Sampo adopted the following revised standard relating to its business:

 In preparing the notes to the consolidated financial statements, attention has also been paid to the Finnish accounting and company legislation and applicable regulatory requirements.
 Some of the risk management disclosures are presented in the Group’s financial statements’ Risk Management section.